Serrabrancaite: Physical and optical properties

 Serrabrancaite has monoclinic crystals that range in size up to 0.3 mm.
 The dark brown to dark greenish-black crystals have an adamantine luster.
 It will streak olive green, and, on the mohs hardness scale, is a 3.5.
 In thin fragments, they appear translucent.
 It is a brittle mineral that has uneven fracture, and it does not demonstrate cleavage.
 Using the float-sink method with sodiumpolytungstate, it was found to have a density of 3.17(1) g/cm^{3}.
 The calculated value, 3.16 g/cm^{3}, is very similar to the value found using the float-sink method.
-Using wavelengths of 589 nm and immersion liquids, the refractive indices were measured at ɑ= 1.75(1) β= 1.79(1) and ɤ< 1.79; however, ɤ could not be measured with great accuracy.
+Using wavelengths of 589 nm and immersion liquids, the refractive indices were measured at α = 1.75(1), β = 1.79(1) and γ < 1.79; however, γ could not be measured with great accuracy.
 Its pleochroism ranges from dark brown to olive greenish-brown.